Estimated reading time: 8 minutes

 From a humidity standpoint, a terrarium (or vivarium) is the best choice for most of you.
 It will keep the humidity at ideal levels and most terrariums still have good ventilation.

-There are several factors that influence the rate of transpiration:
+Several factors influence the rate of transpiration:

 - temperature: when the temperature in a terrarium is high, the rate of transpiration will increase.
 A hot terrarium with live plants will lead to a naturally more humid terrarium.